AdobeDocs/campaign-classic.en/help/delivery/using/sms-protocol.md

 As mentioned above, there are 2 different kinds of errors: synchronous replies in the SUBMIT_SM_RESP that happen immediately after the message was sent to the SMSC and receipts that may come much later when the mobile received the message or when the message timed out.
 In that case the error is found in a SR.

 When a SR is received, status and error can be found in its `short_message` field (example for Appendix B conforming implementations).
-Be careful, the `short_message` field of the PDU is often called the text field because it contains text in MT; but in case of SR, it contains technical information plus a sub-field named Text (which is practically useless BTW except for some troubleshooting).
+Be careful, the `short_message` field of the PDU is often called the text field because it contains text in MT; but in case of SR, it contains technical information plus a sub-field named Text.
 These 2 fields are different and `short_message` actually contains the Text field and other information.

 The old Adobe Campaign Classic connectors (all of them except Extended SMPP) use a hardcoded behavior that depends on the selected provider.
 Generic SMPP only distinguishes between success and error, with no detail.
 Delivery log may contain some information which is not guaranteed.